SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/slack-source.md

 ## Limitation

 While ingesting web events, this source supports a maximum of 16,000 active Slack channels, exceeding this limit may cause the source to return a `FIRST-PARTY-GENERIC` error type.
-Archived Slack channels are not supported while ingesting the web events using Web API.
+Archived Slack channels are not supported while ingesting the web events.

 ## Troubleshoot